 There is little evidence in the literature that seaweed aquaculture could smother habitats.
-Dredging during harvesting may redistribute and suspend sediment into the water column, leading to potential smothering of benthic habitats and species.
-The direct planting of seaweed on the seabed may lead to a highly localised smothering directly under its footprint.
+Infrastructure on the seabed such as anchors or weights may lead to a highly localised smothering directly under its footprint.
 In addition, storm events, could lead to large scale frond break off, which could lead to localised smothering if they were to settle predominately in one location.
 Smothering could lead to permanent or temporary displacement of benthic species.
 However, more information is needed to understand the potential scale of the impact occurring from this pressure and activity.